vali-woof/vali-woof.github.io/content/posts/2025-08-05_1648/index.md

         alt: ""
 posttypes: post
 ---
 Ok, I think this is another one for my forever WIP pile.
 I started working on it more than 1,5 years ago.
-But I could also just call it done...
+But I could also just call it done…

 {{< category "art" >}} {{< category "furryart" >}}